carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 This project also includes a tiny "prediction web server" using Flask that uses **Cloud ML API for prediction** once the trained model is serving.

 To run the process end to end, we need to run this shell script on the command line: `./tasty_images.sh`

+As a **reminder**, we need to first create an anaconda environment with python 2.7.

+Then, after creating the environment, we need to setup Google Cloud Platform SDK:

+Install Google Cloud Platform SDK https://cloud.google.com/sdk/downloads and follow the instructions for ‘interactive installer’.

+We will also need to install Tensorflow.

+## Set up in Google Storage.

 ## The "tasty/not-tasty" image classification task